dillam/Crosswalk-Analyzer/README.md

 This project uses the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) to monitor vehicle and pedestrian traffic in a roadway.

 Using a webcam, this tool will count the number of pedestrians and vehicles that are within the frame of the camera at a given time.
 The number of pedestrians and vehicles will then be stored in a csv file titled `traffic_results.csv` along with a timestamp of when the counts occured.
 The tool runs in realtime, the number of frames per second depend on your computer hardware.

+The research paper behind this system is found in the repo.

 ## Installation